 7. The person seems to be busy every Saturday night.

-8. He or she all of a sudden gets a password or a new password on their phone
+8. He or she all of a sudden gets a password on their phone

 9. When you ask a direct question, he or she can’t look you in the eye.

 11. A story they tell becomes altered or slightly different when told again.